-What is Crohn's Disease?
+What is Ulcerative Colitis?

-Crohn's disease is a condition that causes inflammation in the intestine.
-The symptoms of Crohn's disease depend on the severity of the disease and what part of the intestine is affected.
-The most common symptoms are abdominal pain/cramping, diarrhea and fever.
+Ulcerative Colitis is a condition that causes inflammation in the large intestine.
+The symptoms of ulcerative colitis depend on the severity of the disease.
+The most common symptoms are abdominal pain/cramping, bloody diarrhea and fever.